cartrawler/cartrawler.github.io/docs/ios/inpath/propertyDescriptions.md

 ### CTPassenger
 {: .no_toc }

-The Driver Details screen can by prepopulated by creating a `CTPassenger` object and setting the `passengers` property on your `CTContext`.
+The Driver Details screen can by prepopulated by creating a `CTPassenger` object and setting the `passenger` property on your `CTContext`.

 <dl>
   <dt>firstName</dt><dd> The customer's first name. </dd>